lix-project/lix-website/content/team.md

 - **Kate Temkin ([@ktemkin](https://github.com/ktemkin), she/her [singular] or they/them [plural])**
   A performance art piece written live by a collective of hardware hackers & low-level engineers.
-  Kate works on Lix as part of a commitment to helping you do cool things, and is seriously considering rewriting every bit of documentation that has ever crossed paths with Nix.
+  Kate works on Lix as part of a commitment to helping you do cool things, and is seriously considering rewriting every bit of documentation ever to cross paths with Nix.
 - **Lily ([@lilyinstarlight](https://github.com/lilyinstarlight), she/they)**

 - **Lunaphied ([@Lunaphied](https://github.com/lunaphied), she/her [singular] or they/them [plural])**